pufface/freevision-react-contest/CONTEST_SOLUTION.md

 - `[normal]`: bugs, bad implementation, bad usage, missing something (should be fixed)
 - `[design]`: major things that have bigger impact on codebase, like bad design or structure (should be fixed and reconsidered again)

+Notes to review:

+- nice challenge
+- some tricky catches
+- some serious bad designs
+- a few of spaghetti
+- lot of nits and notes
+- some comments can be invalid as I do not know original requirements and/or project code conventions

 ## Part 2

 Solution is pushed to: https://github.com/pufface/freevision-react-contest/tree/contest

-Comments to solution:
+Notes to solution:

+- omnibar thoughts
+  - How many levels of command nesting is reasonable?
+From UX perspective I think is reasonable one or two levels of nesting commands, idealy keep it flat.
+More levels can be tedious and hard to navigate and they need some kind of navigation and showing current command and history of previous choices.
+  - Omnibar is not optimal for mobile usage (but usable), comes together with bluprint design and goals.
+Text input is not fully responsive and also text searching is not best experience on mobile.
+  - Searching command options on server is resonable for huge amount of options.
+For smaller number of options (like current 40KB json, about 1000 options) might be better to fetch it all and do filtering on client.
+According assignemnt, search should be done on server.
+  - Pagination comes to mind together with searhing larger number of options.
+But again, it wouldn't be best experience introducing paginaiton in current design of omnibar component.
+  - How many action contexts is need?
+Relate to omnibar design and its purpose, number of context should be limited as well as number of types of commands.
+  - Omnibar should be kept simple.
+If there are other requirements leading to more complexity or difficult UX, consider entirely different component design.
-- new Highlighter logic
+- new Highlighter component
-- new CommandBar
+- new CommandBar component
-  - extracted commands logic to useCommandEngine hook
+  - extracted command options fetching logic to useCommandFetcher hook
+  - extracted command history to useCommandHistory hook
   - blueprint omnibar works only as renderer with search logic
-  - birds fetching is done as whole json, partial fetching for 40KB is overkill
-  - birds filtering is done locally
+  - birds searching is done remotely on server with debounce optimalization and limitation of number of items
-  - added commands multilevel support with history and go back via esc
+  - added commands multilevel support with history and go back via esc or click
   - tuned types Result and Command to support exhaustive switches by using discriminated unions
+  - data structures are designed with imposibility of representation of imposible states
-  - passing context to command actions individually, it is kind of tricky, wanted to separate CommandBar from command action contexts
+  - passing command actions context is one and same for all actions, comming out from thoughts above